Summary

 Rick: Yeah, I was going to say that.
 That’s very important.

-Vera: Yes, because we cannot say and tell by words how it works, but we show them how it works.
+Vera: Yes, because we cannot tell them by words how it works, but we show them how it works.

 Rick: Absolutely.
 How old were you when you first had this awakening?